stellar/soroban-quest/quests/5-custom-types/README.md

 ### Custom Types in Rust

-A custom type in the [Soroban Rust dialect][soroban-dialect] is declared using the `contracttype` attribute macro on either a `struct` or `enum` definition.
+A custom type in the [Soroban Rust dialect][contract-dialect] is declared using the `contracttype` attribute macro on either a `struct` or `enum` definition.
 But, before we dive into the Soroban-specific information, let's camp out with how this concept plays out in a standard Rust environment.
 Don't worry: this'll